Ishan4u/Laravel-web-journal/README.md

 > - In object-oriented programming, objects are instances of a class, which is a blueprint or a template for creating objects.
 When you create an object from a class, you can access its properties (variables) and methods (functions) using the object operator "->".
 > - same as dot(.)

+# Scope Resolution Operator (::)
+> It is used to access static methods, static properties, and constants of a class without creating an instance of the class.

+*Here are some common uses of the double colon in PHP:*
+1. Accessing a static method of a class: `ClassName::staticMethodName()`
+2. Accessing a static property of a class: `ClassName::$staticPropertyName`
+3. Accessing a constant of a class: `ClassName::CONSTANT_NAME`

+# HTTP request methods
+- GET
+> This method is used to request a resource from a web server
+- POST
+> This method is used to submit data to be processed by a web server
+- PUT
+- DELETE
+- PATCH

 # Laravel
 > Create project:
 > `composer create-project AuthorName/nameOftheProject nameOFfolder`